mauriciopoppe/blog/site/content/notes/learning-japanese.md

 high on the list of words I learn first.
 I wrote more details about how I mine words with Yomitan and my extension in [this guide](https://mauriciopoppe.github.io/SubtitleInsights/guides/yomitan-mining.html).

+### Reviewing mined vocabulary in Anki

+The 'Forgetting Curve' suggests that without review, you lose 70% of new vocabulary within 24 hours.
+This is where Anki and its spaced repetition system helps, with Anki, I can review a word just before I forget it.
+Moreover, the word frequency data exported by Yomitan helps sort the list of words that I learn, therefore, I'm sure I'm learning words that really matter at this stage of my learning process and not learning words that I'll rarely use.

 ### Adding more content to mined words

 #### Mnemonics

 Japanese words may have Kanji in addition to Kana.
-To remember Kanji and Kana, I use mnemonics.
-I ask Gemini to create a mnemonic focused on three things: meaning, shape, and sound.
+To remember Kanji and Kana, I use an AI-powered workflow that creates mnemonics focused on three things: meaning, shape, and sound.
 It's much simpler to look at the strokes that form the character and remember a story around it, which eventually helps me recall the meaning, shape, and sound.
 This has worked wonderfully for me so far.

-  * While I could do that by hand through the Gemini UI, [I have a script](https://github.com/mauriciopoppe/anki-decks) that scans my list of recently learned words from Anki and adds notes to it.
+While I could create these by hand, [I have a script](https://github.com/mauriciopoppe/anki-decks) that scans my list of recently learned words from Anki and adds notes to it.

+{{< collapsible-code title="Show mnemonic prompt" >}}
 ```
 You are a Japanese Mnemonic Specialist.